 In the opinion of management, the unaudited interim financial statements reflect all adjustments, which are normal recurring adjustments, necessary for the fair presentation of the financial information for the interim periods presented.
-The results of operations for the three and six months ended June 30, 2022 are not necessarily indicative of the operating results for the full fiscal year or any future period.
-Certain expense classifications have been made to prior periods to conform with current reporting.
-Specifically, \$263,000 of general and administrative expenses were reclassified to selling and marketing expenses for the three months ending June 30, 2021, and \$363,000 of general and administrative expenses were reclassified to selling and marketing expenses for the six months ending June 30, 2021.
+The results of operations for the three and nine months ended September 30, 2022 are not necessarily indicative of the operating results for the full fiscal year or any future period.

-The accompanying financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
+The accompanying unaudited financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
 The Company has incurred recurring losses and negative cash flows from operations.
 If the COVID-19 pandemic or other factors impact the Company's current business plan or its ability to generate revenue from the launch of Twirla, the Company believes it has the ability to revise its commercial plans, including curtailing sales and marketing spending, to allow it to continue to fund its operations.